DataTalksClub/data-engineering-zoomcamp/cohorts/2023/week_1_docker_sql/homework.md

 ## Question 2.
 Understanding docker first run

-Run docker with the python:3.9 image in an iterative mode and the entrypoint of bash.
+Run docker with the python:3.9 image in an interative mode and the entrypoint of bash.
 Now check the python modules that are installed ( use pip list).
 How many python packages/modules are installed?